Waheguru: Meaning

 The meaning of the word vāhigurū (usually spelled in English as Waheguru) is traditionally explained as vāh 'wondrous!'
 (Punjabi word analogous to "wow" in English), and guru, Sanskrit for 'teacher, spiritual guide, God', which taken together are said to carry the meaning, 'Wondrous Lord'.
 It is built upon an expression of awe and amazement of the divine.
 Another explanation for the term's meaning is that it refers to a great instructor who takes away the darkness from their pupil and enlightens them.

 Waheguru is described and envisioned as a formless and omnipresent deity by Sikhs with whom a devotee is able to establish a personal relationship with by following the teachings of the Sikh Gurus.
 Waheguru is considered to be ultimate goodness, into which the purified soul merges whilst evil is vanquished.

 History

 The hymns to Waheguru contained in Guru Granth Sahib have been composed by Bhatt Gayand.
+Gurmukhs meditated on the glyphs used to write Waheguru, explicitly ਵ, ਹ, ਗ, and ਰ, with this set of four characters originally being called Gurmukhi, later the term's meaning expanded to include the entire Gurmukhi script.
 A golden mohur, known as a butki, issued by the Lahore Mint of the Sikh Empire from 1828 onwards features Waheguru inscribed thrice over in Gurmukhi.